 The 'Island of Eternal Spring' loses none of its spring during the winter months with temperatures in the 20's throughout December.
 The islands have always been popular with British tourists and offer something different for fans of the Spanish lifestyle.
 An extensive watersports programme includes many great diving spots and all manner of boardwalk activities.
 But the clincher is the island's proximity to Morocco, with its own sunny spots like Marrakesh, Tangier and romantic Casablanca.

-Muscat is set to be one of 2012's best destinations after being selected as the Arab Tourism Capital for 2012.
+Muscat is one of lesser known but since its Best Destinations Award by the Arab Tourism Capital board for 2012 has fast become a popular alternative for winter sun.
 Unlike its more illustrious neighbour, the United Arab Emirates and their cosmopolitan centres, Muscat mixes the authentic Middle Eastern experience with stunning architecture and a unique location between rugged mountains and the welcoming waters of the Gulf of Oman.
 The white low-slung buildings and the sparse architecture is refreshingly light; buildings like the Muscat Royal Opera House and the Sultan Qaboos Grand Mosque are aesthetic perfection and when you're done taking in city sights, there are public beaches galore to enjoy.

 No winter sun compilation would be complete without a contribution from the Mediterranean.
 The ancient city of Valletta - known by its nickname Superbissima (most proud) - is more than just another place to weather out winter.
 Visitors would be remiss in not engaging with the city's rich history with the Knights of Malta - now known as the Sovereign Military Order (SMO).
 The SMO is the oldest living order of chivalry and an inextricable part of Maltese history having built the first building in Valetta - the Church Of Our Lady of Victories.
 Another church built by Knights worth visiting is St. John's Co-Cathedral, which houses the famous painting The Beheading of St. John the Baptist - a Caravaggio original.